California residents should read the information available in the Privacy Notice for California Residents below.

 Through your use of our website, we collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household ("personal information").
 The description of the information that we collect is provided above, in the section titled "Categories of Information Collected."
 In particular, our websites have collected the following categories of personal information from consumers within the last twelve (12) months.
 Additionally, we have disclosed the following categories of information for a business purpose in the past twelve (12) months:

-The information that we share with third parties is described in greater detail above in the section titled "Purposes for Which Information is Disclosed to Third Parties."
+The information that we share with third parties is described in greater detail below in the section titled "Purposes for Which Information is Disclosed to Third Parties."

 Better Speech obtains the categories of personal information listed above from the following categories of sources: